 Field-hunting tip

-Look in hydrothermal polymetallic deposits country — that is the host setting where germanite typically forms.
+Look in hydrothermal polymetallic deposits country, the host setting where germanite typically forms.
 If you start seeing tennantite, bornite, galena in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.